savonet/liquidsoap/doc/content/json.md

 in this case, we default to `null`.

-In order to avoid bad surprises like this, it is usually recommended to add **type annotations** to your json parsing call to explicitely state what kind of data you are expecting.
+In order to avoid bad surprises like this, it is usually recommended to add **type annotations** to your json parsing call to explicitly state what kind of data you are expecting.
 Let's add one here:

 ```liquidsoap
 let json.parse ({